 This year’s recipient is Ian Montaño.
 Ian is a Project Development Engineer at Yearout Energy.
-He has a B.S. in Mechanical Engineering from New Mexico Tech, is a NM licensed professional engineer, a CEM, and has 12 years of experience in the Construction and Engineering industry.
+He has a B.S. in Mechanical Engineering from New Mexico Tech, is an NM licensed professional engineer, a CEM, and has 12 years of experience in the Construction and Engineering industry.
 He is currently on the board of NMAEE.

-Over the past 18 months, Ian has led development of approximately $50M across several groundbreaking GESPC projects in New Mexico, including Texico Municipal Schools, Socorro Consolidated Schools District, NMDOT and NMDWS.
+Over the past 18 months, Ian has led the development of approximately $50M across several groundbreaking GESPC projects in New Mexico, including Texico Municipal Schools, Socorro Consolidated Schools District, NMDOT and NMDWS.

 Small GESPC Project of the Year – Texico Municipal Schools

-The Small GESPC Project of the Year award recognizes an outstanding energy management project below $5.0M that has had significant impact on reducing climate change and was substantially completed in the past 18 months.
+The Small GESPC Project of the Year award recognizes an outstanding energy management project below $5.0M that has had a significant impact on reducing climate change and was substantially completed in the past 18 months.

-Texico Municipal Schools (TMS) is a small district comprised of approximately 170,000 sq ft of permanent building situated on a shared campus in Texico, NM.
+Texico Municipal Schools (TMS) is a small district comprised of approximately 170,000 sq ft of the permanent building situated on a shared campus in Texico, NM.
 TMS was the first K-12 School District to complete a GESPC project under the renewed state program.
 Their leadership has helped to pave the way for other districts to undergo GESPC projects, some already in the construction phase and others in development.